ddnexus/pagy/docs/how-to.md

 - Do nothing and let the page render a 500
 - Rescue and render a 404
-- Rescue and redirect to the last known page (Notice: the `:range_rescue` variable provides the same behavior without redirecting)
+- Rescue and redirect to the last known page (Notice: the `:range_rescue` option provides the same behavior without redirecting)

 ```ruby controller